Wind: Near mountains

 Mountain wave schematic.
 The wind flows towards a mountain and produces a first oscillation (A).
 A second wave occurs further away and higher.
 The lenticular clouds form at the peak of the waves (B).

 Over elevated surfaces, heating of the ground exceeds the heating of the surrounding air at the same altitude above sea level, creating an associated thermal low over the terrain and enhancing any thermal lows that would have otherwise existed, and changing the wind circulation of the region.
 In areas where there is rugged topography that significantly interrupts the environmental wind flow, the wind circulation between mountains and valleys is the most important contributor to the prevailing winds.
 Hills and valleys substantially distort the airflow by increasing friction between the atmosphere and landmass by acting as a physical block to the flow, deflecting the wind parallel to the range just upstream of the topography, which is known as a barrier jet.
 This barrier jet can increase the low-level wind by 45%.
 Wind direction also changes because of the contour of the land.

-If there is a pass in the mountain range, winds will rush through the pass with considerable speed because of the Bernoulli principle that describes an inverse relationship between speed and pressure.
+If there is a pass in the mountain range, winds will rush through the pass with considerable speed because of Bernoulli's principle that describes an inverse relationship between speed and pressure.
 The airflow can remain turbulent and erratic for some distance downwind into the flatter countryside.
 These conditions are dangerous to ascending and descending airplanes.
 Cool winds accelerating through mountain gaps have been given regional names.
 In Central America, examples include the Papagayo wind, the Panama wind, and the Tehuano wind.
 In Europe, similar winds are known as the Bora, Tramontane, and Mistral.
 When these winds blow over open waters, they increase mixing of the upper layers of the ocean that elevates cool, nutrient rich waters to the surface, which leads to increased marine life.